From Small Things, Big Things Come

 “What was truly inspiring and emotional every year was to see so many people from so many countries connect in such a profound way.” – Tracey Mair, Australian film publicist

 Stories like those in 2011 when Samuel Maoz, a previous APSA winner for his film Lebanon (2009) and a member of the International Jury that year, mingled with Iranian film nominees at a dinner.
-A coming together that couldn’t have happened anywhere.
+A coming together that couldn’t have happened anywhere else.
 Or in 2015 when Turkish producer Olena Yershova accepted the Best Screenplay APSA on behalf of Senem Tuzen for Motherland from Russian Federation International Jury member and award presenter Alexei Popogrebsky just days after political conflict between the two countries had escalated into violence.
 It was a powerful moment on the APSA stage of art building bridges and bringing everything into perspective.

 APSA Patron Kim Dong-Ho suggests that “APSA is truly one of the most unique film events in the world.
 They acclaim the cinematic excellence of filmmakers big and small, from large countries to small pockets of this eclectic region.”
 APSA has allowed films as diverse and acclaimed as Shawkat Amin Korki’s Memories on Stone (2014) and Maryam Ebrahimi’s No Burqas Behind Bars (2012) reach global attention, screening in Paris and Washington D.C. at prestigious international gala events.
 And they are just two of the films that APSA is honoured to have helped foster into existence with the MPA APSA Academy Film Fund, letting the region’s filmmakers tell their own stories and open hearts and minds.